SAFETY & HANDLING

 CAP SAFETY INFORMATION

 Over the past several years, we’ve been reducing the plastic in our bottles and caps, making our packaging lighter and more environmentally friendly.
-The cap on our 8 ounce, 12 ounce, 16 ounce, 20 ounce, .5 Liter, 1 Liter, and 1.5 Liter products has the least amount of plastic, with the cap for these size products smaller than other caps.
+The Cap on our 8 fluid ounce, 12 fluid ounce, 16 fluid ounce, 20 fluid ounce, .5 Liter, 1 Liter, and 1.5 Liter products has the least amount of plastic, with the cap for these size products smaller than other caps.
 As a result, we’ve applied the following label statement:

 WARNING: Cap is a small part and poses a CHOKING HAZARD, particularly for children.